 - Acceptable Behaviour Agreements

-- Referring vulnerable perpetrators of ASB to support services who can help them control their behaviour
+- Referring vulnerable perpetrators of ASB to support services to address behaviour which may be contributing to their ASB

 In some cases we need your support in obtaining a legal remedy, such as an injunction, against the perpetrator of ASB.
 If we decide this is the best course of action, you will be advised of this by our legal team and or a Victim and Witness Advocate and the court process will be explained.

-If you have reported an ongoing problem of ASB but you do not believe that it has been dealt with, you can ask the Community Safety Partnership at your local authority to review your complaints under the Community Trigger process.
+If you have reported an ongoing problem of ASB but you do not believe that it has been dealt with, you can ask the Community Safety Partnership at your local authority to review your complaints under its ASB Case Review – also known as the Community Trigger process.

-The Community Trigger should only be used if no action has been taken as a result of repeat reporting to the council, police or Mount Green.
+The ASB Case Review should only be used if no action has been taken as a result of repeat reporting to the council, police or Mount Green.

-The Community Trigger is a process which allows members of the community to ask the Community Safety Partnership to review their responses to complaints of anti-social behaviour (including incidents of hate).
-The Trigger should only be used if no action has been taken as a result of repeat reporting of ASB (including incidents of hate).
-The Trigger cannot be used to report general acts of crime.
-To qualify for the community trigger, the following criteria must be met:
+This process allows members of the community to ask the Community Safety Partnership to review their responses to complaints of anti-social behaviour (including incidents of hate).
+The ASB Case Review should only be used if no action has been taken as a result of repeat reporting of ASB (including incidents of hate).
+The Review cannot be used to report general acts of crime.
+To qualify for the ASB Case Review, the following criteria must be met:

 - Three separate anti-social behaviour incidents have been reported within six months